jantursky/orderlord-help-hr/docs/getting-started/how-to-install-the-application.md

 {% include img_tablet.html name="getting_started_how_to_install_the_application_5.png" %}

 - Once the application was successfully installed, the icon should be automatically added on the home screen.
-If not, go to the menu of all applications, find the application **"Orderlord Caller ID"**, long-press the icon and drag it to a Home screen page.
+If not, go to the menu of all applications, find the application **"Orderlord HR"**, long-press the icon and drag it to a Home screen page.

 {% include img_tablet.html name="getting_started_how_to_install_the_application_6.png" %}